bengrunfeld/study-notes/cheesemaking/cheese_science.md

 The temperature of the curd, especially in milled curds such as cheddar, will affect how salt is absorbed.

 The first application of salt will flush whey out of the curd and can rinse away the salt.
-So when dry-salting curds and wheels, recipes often call for two or more applications instead of using the total amount of salt all at one times.
+So when dry-salting curds and wheels, recipes often call for two or more applications instead of using the total amount of salt all at one time.

 A cheese that has a higher fat content will impede salt uptake, not just at the surface of cheese, but throughout the interior.
 The large fat globules act as a physical barrier to the movement of `sodium chloride` in the cheese.